Skip to content

 February Garden Checklist For Seed Starting, Pruning, And Bed Prep

-Kristian Angelov2 years ago3 weeks ago24 mins
+Kristian Angelov2 years ago1 month ago24 mins

 Updated April 23, 2026 A February garden checklist works only when it follows your last frost date, not the number on the calendar.
 One yard still has frozen ruts and gray, waterlogged beds while another already has onions under lights and brassicas in trays.
 Treat February like a timing month and spring planting gets easier….